Domi04151309/Winter/README.md

 # Winter
 Winter is a resource pack for Minecraft Java Edition that works as an add-on for other resourcepacks.
-This add-on recolors the game so that it looks like it is autumn.
+This add-on recolors the game so that it looks like it is winter.
 OptiFine is required.

 ### Screenshots
 ![Minecraft Screenshot](https://raw.githubusercontent.com/Domi04151309/Winter/master/preview.jpg)